MatthewDavidBradshaw/JavaUtilities/README.md

 ## Utilities
 There are four utility classes in this library:
+- CallbackExecutor
+- FileFinder
+- IntChecker
+- NullChecker
+- @Tested

+### CallbackExecutor
-- `CallbackExecutor`: Executes a queue of Runnable tasks and delivers a callback when all tasks complete.
+Executes a queue of Runnable tasks and delivers a callback when all tasks complete.

+### FileFinder
-- `FileFinder`: Recursively searches a file tree to find all files below a particular directory.
+Recursively searches a file tree to find all files below a particular directory.

+### IntChecker
-- `IntChecker`: Checks that integers meet certain numeric conditions without boilerplate code.
+Checks that integers meet certain numeric conditions without boilerplate code.

+### NullChecker
-- `NullChecker`: Checks that arguments are non-null without boilerplate code.
+Checks that arguments are non-null without boilerplate code.
 Also provides a utility for checking the contents of a collection in one line.

+### @Tested
-The library also contains the @Tested annotation which is useful for keeping track of which classes have been tested.
+Useful for marking classes which have been tested.

 ## Licensing
 This library is licenced under the Apache v2.0 licence.
 Have a look at [the license](LICENSE) for details.